healthify/guides/protocol/development-workflow/README.md

 Indicate in Pivotal Tracker that the release was rejected.

+Be sure to update the server spreadsheet when you are done using a staging server.

 ### Accepting and Deploying

 Merge the pull request on GitHub for the QA branch, triggering